 Published in British Journal of Sports Medicine

 For acute ankle sprains, manual joint mobilisation diminished pain and increased dorsiflexion range of motion.
 For the treatment of subacute/chronic lateral ankle sprains, these techniques improved ankle range-of-motion, decreased pain and improved function.

 - Why should we exercise when our knees hurt?
 A qualitative study of primary care patients with osteoarthritis of the knee.

 Hendry M, Williams NH, Markland D, Wilkinson C, Maddison P.

 Published in Family Practice

-Several physical, cognitive and contextual factors, and a typology of exercise behaviour were identified that could be addressed in primary care consultations.
-The importance of gyms and GP referral schemes for people who are exercising for the first time, and the high level of patient satisfaction associated with these were highlighted.
+Several physicals, cognitive and contextual factors and a typology of exercise behavior were identified that could be addressed in primary care consultations.
+The importance of gyms and GP referral schemes for people who are exercising for the first time and the high level of patient satisfaction associated with these were highlighted.